 A Schedule of Condition provides a factual record of the current condition of a property, structure or land and is normally prepared for legal or contractual reasons.

-The benefit of having an accurate Schedule of Condition is that it provides a benchmark against which the condition of a property, structure or land can be assessed against and which can help mitigate future repairing obligations and / or potential claims for damages.
+The benefit of having an accurate Schedule of Condition is that it provides a benchmark against which the condition of a property, structure or land can be assessed against and which can help mitigate future repairing obligations and / or potential claims for damages in 3 key areas:

 When letting a property, it is good practice for all commercial or residential leases to include a Schedule of Condition, documenting the condition of a property on an elemental basis and at the outset of a lease.